OSINTELProject/Rblogdown/content/Daily Rundown/blog-21.md

 +++

 Precursor - I have been aware of events between Ukraine and Russia for the past few months but do not have any real expertise in either country.
 I cannot offer any insight into what the goals of this invasion are or will be.
 Like most non-experts this is an exercise generating a more informed image of things ([see this Irish Times article that has some helpful context]()).
-Even with my continued focus on JCPOA developments, I am quite in the dark on how things will play out weven with that now.
+Even with my continued focus on JCPOA developments, I am quite in the dark on how things will play out even with that now.
 Also worth reiterating that the Daily Rundown is now more a weekly review and whatever tweets are sent out are the interesting news I have come across.

 ## Ukraine